 As Head of Collection Displays (Victorian to Contemporary), I lead the curatorial team developing the programme of new displays and interpretation for the Victorian to Contemporary period as part of the Gallery’s Inspiring People project.
 As Senior Curator 20th Century Collections, I am responsible for acquisitions, displays and research relating to the collection within the period 1914 - 2000.
 I also curate and advise on exhibitions within that period.
-Since joining the Gallery in 2005, I have organized several exhibitions: Pop Art Portraits (2007), Gerhard Richter Portraits (2009) and The Queen: Art and Image (2011-12), Gerhard Richter Portraits (2009) and Pop Art Portraits (2007).
+Since joining the Gallery in 2005, I have curated several exhibitions: Giacometti: Pure Presence (2015-16), The Great War in Portraits (2014), The Queen: Art and Image (2011-12), Gerhard Richter Portraits (2009) and Pop Art Portraits (2007).
 My next exhibition at the NPG is Howard Hodgkin Portraits in 2017.
 In 2006 I introduced a new series of monographic loan displays, Interventions, which explores innovatory and unconventional approaches to 20th century portraiture through the work of leading international artists.
 To date, the series has included Andy Warhol, Francis Bacon, Jim Dine, Bridget Riley, Anthony Caro, Frank Auerbach, John Gibbons, Patrick Heron, Tony Bevan, Thomas Struth, and Jack Smith.
 The next displays in the series are Leon Golub and Antony Gormley.
 I am a member of the Gallery’s Senior Management Team.

 My first degree was in English and Philosophy.
-Subsequently I took a post-graduate teaching certificate in English and Art.
+Subsequently I took a post-graduate teaching certificate (PGCE) in English and Art.
 I also hold an MA in Art History from London University.
 My curatorial career in London began as Curator, Government Art Collection.
 From 1985 to 2005, I was Curator, Modern Collection at the Tate Gallery, latterly Senior Curator and Acting Head of Contemporary Art.
-In addition to planning the inaugural displays for Tate Britain and Tate Modern, I organized the monographic exhibitions Leon Kossoff (1995), Michael Andrews (1999), Bridget Riley (2002) and Anthony Caro: Sculpture Towards Architecture (1991).
+In addition to planning the inaugural displays for Tate Britain and Tate Modern, I organized the monographic exhibitions Anthony Caro (2005), Bridget Riley (2002), Michael Andrews (1999), Leon Kossoff (1995), and Anthony Caro: Sculpture Towards Architecture (1991).
 Exhibitions I have curated at other institutions include: Andy Warhol (Jewish Museum and Tolerance Centre, Moscow (2014), Warhol/Icon: The Creation of Image (Byzantine and Christian Museum, Athens (2009), John Hoyland (Royal Academy of Arts, London (1999) and The Transformation of Appearance (Sainsbury Centre for Visual Arts (1991).
 Among several external advisory roles, I am a Trustee of the Royal Academy Chantrey Bequest, a member of the art advisory panel for St Martin in the Fields, and was a member of the AHRC grant awards panel.
 I am a Trustee for various artist estates.